2020Mom/mmh-risk-factors/README.md

 -   I-6 Poverty Among Households with Children [^13] [^14]

-***Tier II: Risk factors that have a known association with poor perinatal mental health, but with less supporting research.***
+***Tier II: Risk factors that have a known association with poor maternal mental health, but with less supporting research.***

 -   II-7 Educational Attainment [^15]